 The P parameter is considered an influential value that controls the intensity and importance of the balance during the evolutionary search.
-It defines the maximum penalization applied over the classification measure if there was a total unbalancing between both classes, that is, either no positive instances are selected or no negative instances are selected.
-We have empirically determined that the penalization over the classification measure should be closer to 0.02 so that a low value does not affect sufficiently the achievement of the balance, moreover a high value implies that the trade-off between accuracy and balancing could be lost.
-So, the the parameter P value that we will use is 0.2.
+It defines the maximum penalization applied over the classification measure if there were a total unbalancing between both classes, that is, either no positive instances are selected or no negative instances are selected.
+We have empirically determined that the penalization over the classification measure should be closer to 0.02 so that a low value does not sufficiently affect the achievement of the balance.
+Moreover, a high value implies that the trade-off between accuracy and balancing could be lost.
+So, the parameter P value that we will use is 0.2.

-Figures 2 and 3 represent the GM accuracy when parameter P is set from 1 to 50, in the EBUS model with majority (which will be detailed in the next point) and global selection, respectively.
-In this case study, we have used the set of imbalanced data set derived from the Glass data set (see Table 2), which is composed by 6 versions with different IR values.
-The graphics show how by employing low and high P values, it could lead to extremely bad results on some data sets.
-A value of P = 0.1 or P = 0.2 remains stable on all data sets.
+Figures 2 and 3 represent the GM accuracy when parameter P is set from 0.01 to 0.5, in the EBUS model with majority (which will be detailed in the next section) and global selection, respectively.
+In this case study, we have used the imbalanced dataset derived from the Glass dataset (see Table 2), which is composed of six versions with different IR values.
+The graphics show how employing low and high P values could lead to extremely bad results using some datasets.
+A value of P = 0.1 or P = 0.2 remains stable over all datasets.